Like it or hate it, getting a DOT truck inspection is all part of the whole truck driving gig.

 If the special check is focused on the driver, it’s always been hours of service related (in my experience).

-A driver may not ever know the difference, the procedure while being inspected may seem just like a level 1.
+A driver may not ever know the difference, the procedure while being inspected may seem just like a level 1 or a level 2.

 These inspections are vehicle only, there is no driver involved.
 Most of the time a level 5 inspection is performed at a company’s facility in support of a compliance review or safety audit.